Matrix Measure Flows: A Novel Approach to Stable Plasticity in Neural Networks: MATRIX MEASURES AND THEIR FLOWS

 As explained above, we are interested in the situation when $W$ evolves with time according to \eqref{eq:W_eqs}.
 In this setting, we ask: what happens to the \textit{matrix measure} of $W$ when it evolves according to \eqref{eq:W_eqs}?
 The dynamics \eqref{eq:W_eqs} induce an unknown\textit{ matrix measure flow}

-where $\frac{d^+}{dt}$ denotes the Dini derivative \citep{khalil2015nonlinear} (or upper right-hand derivative) at time $t$.
+where $\frac{d^+}{dt}$ denotes the Dini derivative \cite{khalil2015nonlinear} (or upper right-hand derivative) at time $t$.
+The reason we consider the Dini derivative--as opposed to an ordinary derivative--is because the matrix measure may not always be differentiable (consider the $\mu_1$ matrix measure above).
+It is, however, always continuous with respect to the matrix elements, which is all we need.
 In the following Theorem, we show that this matrix measure flow is related in a simple way to the evolution of $W$ itself.

 \begin{theo} Let $\mu \big[\cdot \big]: \fR^{n \times n} \rightarrow \fR$ denote a matrix measure.
 Assume that $W \in \fR^{n \times n}$ evolves according to the matrix differential equation \eqref{eq:W_eqs}.
-Then the following scalar differential inequality holds:
+Then the following scalar differential inequality holds

 \end{theo}

 \begin{proof} To avoid clutter, we will write $G(W_t,x_t,t)$ as $G_t$.
 Consider the first-order Euler discretization of the matrix differential equation \eqref{eq:W_eqs}, with step-size $h$ such that $ \ h < \frac{1}{\gamma} $ ,